betagouv/mission-transition-ecologique/README.md

 The widget's html contains a `seed` parameter : you need to specify here a track `id` (for instance `track_needs`) to tell the widget which track it should display first.

-The user will see the questionnaire beginning with this first track, and
+The user will see the questionnaire beginning with this first track, and its journey begins...

 ---